Shinbatsu/flutter-weather/README.md

-# weather
+# Tenki Weather App

-A new Flutter project.
+A new Flutter project for searching weather anywhere.

 ## Getting Started